hienhayho/text-detection/README.md

 - `demo_data/` contains our own labeled dataset, which is presented in our report.

-- `demo_res/` contains some of inferenced images from the model.
+- `demo_res/` contains some inferenced images from the model.

 ## Set up environment